 Clothing: A shirt, a sweater and a coat are enough to deal with winter in Taiwan.
 Bring an umbrella.
 Water-proof jackets are recommended if you travel to the north, because it is damp with occasional rainfall.
 In the south you only need a shirt and a coat or a sweater.

 Things to Do

 Chinese New Year: These traditional holidays falls in late January or twice as often in early or mid February.
-It is the greatest and longest holiday festival in Taiwan.
-It is a four-day national holiday generally.
+It is the greatest and longest holiday festival in Taiwan, which lasts four days generally.
 In the streets, see lion dances, temple fairs, and displaysof glowing lanterns.
 In the air above Taipei, on the night of the full moon, watch the thousands of lit lanterns fly up in the Taipei Lantern Fair.

 Skiing: Hit the ski resort on Yushan Mountain.
 It is the second tallest mountain in Taiwan with a 3,886 meter (12,750 feet) high peak.

 Snow Scenery: Yushan Mountain has big forests and fine alpine scenery to enjoy.